sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Do not over collapse!
 S. Mirarab's work shows that using a threshold of 10 to 33% of bootstrap support to collapse clades results in less errors in the species tree than inferior or superior thresholds.

-To run Astral with the -t 0 option, and get the species tree from the stdout, without any annotations or branch lengths:
+To run Astral with the -t 0 option, and get the species tree without any annotations or branch lengths:
 ```
 java -Xmx12000M -jar ~/software/ASTRAL/astral.5.5.9.jar -i all_trees-BS10.tre -t 0 -o SpeciesTree.tre
 ```